Accelerating and braking in a standard car is usually done using foot pedals.

-If you can't use your legs at all, or if you don't want to use a left-foot accelerator, you can get hand controls to allow you to accelerate and brake.
+Hand controls allow you to accelerate and brake, if you can't use your legs at all, or if you don't want to use a left-foot accelerator.
 Some of these combine accelerating and braking in one control; others have separate controls.
 You can also use an accelerator-only hand control with a foot brake, or vice-versa.
 With many hand controls, the force needed to use them can be adjusted to match your strength.

 Mechanical hand controls are connected to the pedals with rods.
 Electronic accelerators are wired into the car's control systems, which means there is less to get in the way and also gives you more delicate control.
 Usually, these cut out automatically when you apply the brake.
 Some brake controls are connected directly to the car's hydraulic braking system, bypassing the pedals.